Share this

 a brief introduction to biohazard disposal in the US

-Many of our customers have faced demanding and expensive challenges in storing whole blood.
-Like any other biohazardous material, it also poses significant difficulties with regard to its disposal.
+While our business is focused on microsampling devices and solutions for easy blood sampling and processing, some of our customers in the science and medical fields have faced demanding and expensive challenges in storing whole blood.
+Blood, like any other biohazardous material, can pose significant difficulties with regard to its disposal.

 Biohazard Waste Disposal

-Once generated, such waste goes through a specific cycle determined by the guidelines from the Environmental Protection Agency (EPA) and the Occupational Safety and Health Administration (OSHA).
-The Center for Disease Control (CDC) also offers guidelines for the removal and treatment of biohazard waste that are implemented within the standards and practices of each state, center, university, facility, company, or organization.
+Biohazard waste, or hazardous waste, in the United States must go through a specific disposal cycle determined by guidelines from the Environmental Protection Agency (EPA) and the Occupational Safety and Health Administration (OSHA).
+The Center for Disease Control (CDC) also offers guidelines for the removal and treatment of biohazard waste that are implemented within the standards and practices of each state, center, university, facility, or organization.

 Packaging, Classification and Storage

-You need to place cytotoxic waste, waste that has a toxic effect on living cells, in clearly labeled, robust, and leak-proof containers.
-The containers must then be stored completely separate from any other biohazard waste.
+You need to place cytotoxic waste — waste that has a toxic effect on living cells — in clearly labeled, robust, and leak-proof containers.
+The containers must then be stored separately from any other biohazard waste.

 Regardless of the type of waste, all containers and bags should be appropriately labeled with the following information: